Climate Change: Understanding & Engagement

 Driving questions: What are the human impacts on the environment/Earth systems?
 How can I minimize my impacts?

 This curriculum may be used to plan an introductory unit ranging from four weeks to an in-depth semester study depending upon school curriculum, time constraints, and optional student projects, products and presentations.
-It will provide students with learning experiences that enable them to:
+Teachers can go deeper into sectors affected by climate change by renting our other modules.
+This curriculum will provide students with learning experiences that enable them to:

 - Apply scientific principles to climate change.